sjhangiani12/reccomendation_poc/README.md

 #### TODO:
-- Add a ReadMe
+- Look into what similarity metric is in the model.
-- Comparmentalize code
+- Comparmentalize code.